muenzpraeger/best/docs/content/docs/introduction.md

 ![Builder](/assets/images/builder.svg)

-By including the Best runtime in the generated artifact you can run (and re-run) a performance test at any time, in any environment (including your local browser), for any version of your code!
+By including the Best runtime in the generated artifact you can run (and re-run) a performance benchmark at any time, in any environment (including your local browser), for any version of your code!
 If you want to compare performance on your local machine then just run them locally.
 Or if your dedicated hardware changes, you can re-run all the tests to recreate historical performance profiles in your new environment.

 ### Running Locally
 While you are making changes we recommend you run Best locally to measure how your code's performance characteristics have changed.